Ever left a meeting feeling like you were forgetting something? And then you thought to yourself, “I wish I took some

 Expecting attendees to take their own notes opens the door to misunderstandings and is a waste of time.
 Instead, give everyone access to the same shared document so there’s one source of meeting note truth.
-Bonus: Participants can focus less on note taking and more on the issues at hand.
+Participants can focus less on note-taking and more on the issues at hand.

 Slack and other chat programs are great venues for follow-ups since they provide an immediate and direct way for all vested parties to push things forward and have context for future meetings.

 Templates afford you the ability to write meeting notes in a predefined meeting notes format.
 Your meeting agenda is the ideal framework for turning one-off notes into a reusable template.
 The format is less important than making sure templates are shareable, actionable, and prepared in advance.